Oklahoma governor seeks larger event for Trump’s Tulsa rally

 The Trump campaign initially planned to hold the rally on Friday, which is Juneteenth, a celebration of the end of slavery in the United States, but agreed to move the date to Saturday at the request of Stitt and others.

-The Trump campaign didn’t immediately respond to a request for comment on whether they’re considering moving the event to a larger venue or accepting Stitt’s invitation to tour the Greenwood District.
+The Trump campaign didn’t immediately respond to a request for comment on whether they’re considering moving the event to a larger venue, and the White House didn’t respond to a request for comment on accepting Stitt’s invitation to tour the Greenwood District.

 Health officials, including Tulsa County Health Department Director Bruce Dart, have voiced concerns about having so many people in a confined space, noting both the state and Tulsa have seen daily highs in the number of positive cases in recent days.